 8 Ways to Beat the Post Long Weekend Blues

-Your finger tips are probably still hurting from hitting the selfie sharing button one too many times, and your adrenaline is still raging; but you have to breathe back in the familiar as well as check those mails you previewed in the haste of the long weekend vacation (now gone!)
+Your fingertips are probably still hurting from hitting the selfie-sharing button one too many times, and your adrenaline is still raging, but you have to breathe back in the familiar as well as check those emails you previewed in the haste of the long weekend vacation (now gone!)
 How short can a long weekend be!
 Jovago.com, an online hotel booking company has put together eight tried and tested ways to help you ease into your usual schedule.

 1. Be Realistic

-Whether gone for a day, a week or month; every hour off your work desk could mean a pile up, sometimes unanticipated.
+Whether going for a day, a week or month; every hour off your work desk could mean a pile-up, sometimes unanticipated.
 Handle what you can without getting yourself stressed out and possibly losing the benefits of the vacation.
-Prioritize what really matters, find out if anything happened while you were away and catch up on the updates as quick as is practically possible.
+Prioritize what really matters, find out if anything happened while you were away and catch up on the updates as quickly as is practically possible.